Wildlife corridor: Examples

+Corridors as existing infrastructure

 In Southern California, 15 underpasses and drainage culverts were observed to see how many animals used them as corridors.
-They proved to be especially effective on wide-ranging species such as carnivores, mule deer, small mammals, and reptiles, even though the corridors were not intended specifically for animals.
-Researchers also learned that factors such as surrounding habitat, underpass dimensions, and human activity played a role in the frequency of usage.
+They were effective on carnivores, mule deer, small mammals, and reptiles, even though the corridors were not intended specifically for animals.
+Researchers learned that factors such as surrounding habitat, underpass dimensions, and human activity played a role in the frequency of usage of existing human infrastructure.

+Corridor experiments

-In South Carolina, five remnant areas of land were monitored; one was put in the center with the other four surrounding it.
-Then, a corridor was put between one of the remnants and the center.
-Butterflies that were placed in the center habitat were two to four times more likely to move to the connected remnant rather than the disconnected ones.
-Furthermore, male holly plants were placed in the center region, and female holly plants in the connected region increased by 70 percent in seed production compared to those plants in the disconnected region.
+In a corridor ecology experiment in South Carolina, in the United States, five remnant areas of land were monitored for butterfly movement and plant reproduction.
+The areas consisted of a central area, four habitat patches around the central area, and a wildlife corridor between the central area and one of the habitat patches.
+Butterflies that were placed in the central habitat area were two to four times more likely to move to the patch connected by the wildlife corridor than to the disconnected habitat patches.
+Male holly plants were also placed in the central habitat area, and female holly plants in the connected patch had 70% higher seed production compared to female holly plants plants in the habitat patches not connected by a wildlife corridor.
 Plant seed dispersal through bird droppings was noted to be the dispersal method with the largest increase within the corridor-connected patch of land.

+Legislating corridors

-In Florida June 2021, the Florida Wildlife Corridor act was passed, securing a statewide network of nearly 18 million acres of connected ecosystems.
-Starting from the Alabama state line, through the Florida panhandle and all the way to the Florida Keys.
-Containing state parks, national forests, and wildlife management areas supporting wildlife and human occupation.
+In the United States, the Florida Wildlife Corridor act was passed in June 2021, securing a network of nearly 18 million acres of connected ecosystems.
+Starting from the Alabama border, through the Florida panhandle to the Florida Keys, the corridor contains state parks, national forests, wildlife management areas, agricultural land, and ranches.

-The positive effects on the rates of transfer and interbreeding in vole populations.
-A control population in which voles were confined to their core habitat with no corridor was compared to a treatment population in their core habitat with passages that they use to move to other regions.
-Females typically stayed and mated within their founder population, but the rate of transfer through corridors in the males was very high.